 Although this is the most comprehensive study of state judicial participation in plea negotiation since the 1970s, it is subject to the same limitations that affect any research based on interviews.
 We should remain cautious when drawing inferences.
 Interviewees might have consciously or unconsciously distorted actual events, the sample is small, and practices and participants change over time.
-Moreover, because practices are so idiosyncratic and varied, it is likely that very different practices could be discovered in other localities within a state and in states not included in this study.
-Finally, interviewees may consciously or unconsciously respond in ways that tend to justify rather than question what they do, or to overlook the downsides of a familiar practice.
-Despite these caveats, what we uncovered is new-and essential to informed policy making.
+Moreover, because practices could be discovered in other localities within a state and in states not included in this study.
+Finally, interviewees may consciously or unconsciously respond in ways that tend to justify rather than question what they do, or to overlook the downsides of a familiar practice.62 Despite these caveats, what we uncovered is new-and essential to informed policy making.
 The extent of these practices within each state, a point on which our study provides only sketchy information, is not as important as the fact that these practices exist, and that we now better understand the experiences and motivations of those who engage in them.